BCFMCA

 WinLink RMS is also supported, using LinuxRMS, address your calls to VE7LAN-10.

-This repeater also runs off the DC battery plant for continuous operation.
+This repeater is powered by the emergency power system, for continuous operation.

 Description Manufacturer Model